Shrushti1999/Learn-To-Adapt/README.md

 # Learn to Adapt

 This repository is the re-implementation of ["Learn to Adapt for Generalized Zero-Shot Text Classification"](https://aclanthology.org/2022.acl-long.39.pdf) (ACL 2022 main conference).
-The reproducibility report can be found here under the name ["report final lta"].
+The reproducibility report can be found here under the name "report final lta".

 ## Requirements